o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 __Linux:__

-On Linux there are plenty of different installation possibilities.
-We suggest to use the ones provided on the [Node website](https://nodejs.org/en/download/package-manager/).
+On Linux there are plenty of different installation possibilities but here we suggest to use the ones provided on the [Node website](https://nodejs.org/en/download/package-manager/).

-#### Yarn (optional)
+#### Intall Yarn (optional)

 After installing Node it comes to the decision to either stay with npm as your desired dependency manager or additionally install Yarn.
-If you decide to go with yarn this has the advantage that you will get exact the same dependency version as they are tested with Sentitomo.
-This is ensured with the `yarn.lock files` .
-This is not mandatory but when you are using npm it can be that you will get a slightly different dependency tree than with npm.
+If you decide to go with yarn this has the advantage that you will get exact the same dependency version as we had while testing Sentitomo.
+This is ensured with the `yarn.lock` files.
+This is a non- mandatory step but when you are using npm it can be the case that you will get a slightly different dependency tree than with npm.

  Yarn is installed via npm with the following command.

     sudo npm install -g yarn # use sudo to ensure yarn is on your path

 #### Install dependencies
-Now that the package managers are set up we can use them to install our dependencies.
+Now either npm or Yarn is set up we can use it to install the dependencies.
 The following commands assume that you are in the top level `sentitomo/` of the application.

 **npm:**
+    $ # install server dependencies
     $ cd server
     $ npm install

-    # installing dependencies
+    $ # install client dependencies
     $ cd ../client
     $ npm install

 **Yarn:**

+    $ # install server dependencies
     $ cd server
     $ yarn install

-    # installing dependencies
+    $ # install client dependencies
     $ cd ../client
     $ yarn install

 #### Install Java Version 6 and 8

-To install the Java versions just follow the basic instructions of your specified distribution.
+Some of the R scripts we use for machine learning need both versions of Java to work.
+To install the versions just follow the basic instructions of your specified distribution.
 You just have to ensure that the server has access to both libraries.

 #### Install Python
-The server needs the newer Python version 3, because some of our scripts are taking advantage of this version.
-Also for python follow the common ways to install it on your server OS.
+The Python scripts for topic detection are based on Pyhton version 3.
+Follow the common ways to install it on your server OS and ensure that the `python3` command is in the path of the server user.

 **Dependencies**
 Before you can run the Python files you have to install these modules through pip3: